odk-x/docs/odkx-src/build-scripts.rst

 Internal Build Files
 ------------------------

 This section covers the files that are stored inside each of the Android projects.
-These paths follow the same pattern for each Android project, just the project name differs.
+These paths follow the same pattern for each Android project, the project name differs.
 For clarity, the root level of the project will be referred to as :file:`root` and the app/lib level of the project will be referred to as :file:`app`.
 So, for example, the path :file:`services/services_app/build.gradle` becomes :file:`project/app/build.gradle`.

 .. _build-scripts-internal-settings: